-Cycling-tour expert The Carter Company, has launched a new ten-night Shakespeare’s Way tour, following a route that the great playwright regularly took himself.
+Cycling-tour expert The Carter Company, offers a ten-night Shakespeare’s Way tour, following a route that the great playwright regularly took himself.

 Beginning at Shakespeare’s Globe, where most of his plays were first performed, the itinerary meanders along the River Thames, pedalling through beautiful English countryside of the Cotswolds, passing Hampton Court, Windsor, Oxford (where Shakespeare often rested on this journeys between London and his hometown), Blenheim Palace to Stratford-upon-Avon in the Midlands.

 Covering a leisurely 17 – 35 kilometres a day, it’s a gentle ride and it includes accommodation at country hotels and quaint inns along the way.